danieltan1517/chess-jai/README.md

 * Transposition Table
 * 3-fold repetition & fifty-move rule (still some bugs.)
 * Late Move Reduction
+* Null Move Pruning (still need to work this out.)

 ## Still needs to be implemented
-* Better optimization for negamax search
+* Better optimization for movegen
 * Endgame evaluation (may need some optimization)
 * Openings
-* Null Move Pruning (maybe)